cam-douglas/quark-local-agi/docs/README.md

 • 'exit' - Exit the assistant

 You: Hello, how are you?
 AI: Hello!
 I'm doing well, thank you for asking.
-I'm the Meta-Model AI Assistant, ready to help you with various tasks.
+I'm the Quark AI Assistant, ready to help you with various tasks.
 How can I assist you today?

 You: What can you do?
 AI: I can help you with many tasks including: